neudorf/PLS_wrapper/README.md

 Will use matlab python library to call the original matlab script.
 Uses the `pls_analysis_py.m` function in the same folder which drops the unsupported character array `field_descrip`.
+Warning that this creates (and removes when finished) a matlab script called `pls_analysis_py.m` to call `pls_analysis.m` from the matlab PLS package and removes the `field_descrip` variable (character arrays are problematic, and this variable is not necessary), so make sure there isn't a script called `pls_analysis_py.m` in your working directory that you don't want deleted (not likely but worth mentioning).

 Parameters
 ----------
 datamat_lst         :   list of 2D ndarrays, one for each group.